KevinTurnerii/NBA-Playoff-Performance-Analysis/README.md

-# 🏀 NBA 2023 Playoff Player Performance Analysis
+# 🏀 NBA 2023 Playoff Player Performance Analytics
-**Data Analytics • Machine Learning • Business Intelligence**
+**Advanced Statistical Modeling • Unsupervised Learning • BI Reporting**

+This project applies advanced statistical analysis and unsupervised machine learning to evaluate player performance during the 2023 NBA Playoffs.

+Using R for modeling and Power BI for executive synthesis, the analysis builds a multi-metric evaluation framework to:

+- Quantify scoring efficiency
+- Measure playmaking effectiveness
+- Evaluate defensive impact
+- Engineer composite performance rankings
-Comprehensive player performance analysis using R and Power BI.
+- Segment players into performance tiers using PCA and K-Means clustering

-Applies EDA, PCA, and K-Means clustering to identify top performers and create interactive dashboards — mirroring real-world SAS-style analytics and consulting workflows.
+The result is a modeling-driven evaluation system that mirrors real-world performance analytics used in professional sports operations and data consulting environments.

 ## Table of Contents